European doctors warn rare kids’ syndrome may have virus tie

 LONDON (AP) — Doctors in Britain, Italy, and Spain have been warned to look out for a rare inflammatory condition in children that is possibly linked to the new coronavirus.

-“We already know that a very small number of children can become severely ill with COVID-19 but this is very rare,” said Russell Viner, president of the Royal College of Paediatrics and Child Health.
-“New diseases may present in ways that surprise us and clinicians need to be made aware of any emerging evidence of particular symptoms.”
+“We already know that a very small number of children can become severely ill with COVID-19 but this is very rare,” said Dr. Russell Viner, president of the Royal College of Paediatrics and Child Health.
+He said the syndrome was likely caused by an overreaction of the body’s immune system and noted similar symptoms had been seen in some adults infected with the coronavirus.

 The cases were also reported to have features of toxic shock syndrome or Kawasaki disease, a rare blood vessel disorder.
 Only some of the children tested positive for COVID-19, so scientists are unsure if these rare symptoms are caused by the new coronavirus or by something else.
 Health officials estimate there have been about 10-20 such cases in Britain and NHS England said it is urgently investigating the reports.